koldou98/clarity-codetest/README.md

 - a list of hostnames received connections from a given (configurable) host during the last hour
 - the hostname that generated most connections in the last hour

+The hostnames can be modified during the runtime, modifying the *properties.ini* file

 #### Arguments
 - hostToConnect: Destination hostname of the connection to list the hostnames connected to this hostname (String)
 - hostConnectedFrom: Origin hostname of the connection to list the hostnames who received connections from this hostname (String)
 - filePath: Log filepath.
 This file can be logging while the application is running, so the application will read the logs in real time, or can be written file.
 This argument is optional, and if it is no data on it, the application will get the data form the standard input.

 Example:

 **gradlew**
 ```sh
 ./gradlew :unlimitedinputparser:run hostname1 hostname2 'inputLogs/input-file-10000 (12).txt'